-This dialog allows you to select a video mode and see if page flipping is supported by the video card as well as to see how a given font (or bitamp) will look.
+This dialog allows you to select a video mode and see if basic features needed by DMDX are supported by the video card.
+In addition you can see how a given bitmap will look.
 The video mode selected here will also be used for all other tests that TimeDX performs that require a video mode.
-To actually test the selected mode, click OK and TimeDX will then switch to that mode and test it, clicking "Just Select It" will do just that for other TimeDX tests when you just want change the video mode.
-Do not worry if the Hz field of a video mode is displayed as 0Hz, Windows 98 video card DirectX drivers do not supply this.
-If you're using XP and have video drivers that enumerate all the different refresh rates they will be listed after the default 0Hz video modes -- but be warned, some video cards will still ignore this field unless the Forced Refresh Rate Rate field in the DirectDraw tab of the DirectX Control Panel is set to Default.
+To actually test the selected mode, click OK and TimeDX will then switch to that mode and test it, clicking "Just Select It" will just select it for other TimeDX tests.

-clicked this selects whatever video mode corresponds to what the windows
+clicked it selects whatever video mode corresponds to what the windows

 desktop is currently set at.
-In addition the newer versions also pick the
+In addition TimeDX 5 will pick the

 desktop video mode as the default video mode instead of the archaic 640x480